Atnia Card Game Rules Document

 • Energy Cost - To play a card, you must pay energy equal to it’s energy cost.

-• Source Devotion Requirement(s) - See “Power Sources”
+• Ideal Devotion Requirement(s) - See “ideals”

 • Type - See “Card Types”